ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 When a player picks up or *equips* a `weapon` object, the player is instantly able to use that weapon and all the abilities that it comes with!
 So to create a weapon like a rifle, all that needs to be done is to spawn a `weapon`, modify the settings for how far the weapon can shoot, and set up the `AttackAbility` to activate.

-!!! info "Thinking Outside the Box"
+!!! tip "Thinking Outside the Box"
     A weapon can be anything imaginable that the player holds and uses to interact with the world.
     This could be a fishing pole, a wand... anything that the player would use.